Howdy, folks! Are y'all ready to hear all about subdividing land? Buckle up, 'cause we're in for a wild ride!

 Finally, an architect or planner can help you plan the access points for your new subdivision.
 This might involve designing the location and layout of entrances and exits, and considering traffic flow and safety.

-1. Submit the subdivision application: Once you have completed the conceptualization and design process, you will need to submit a subdivision application to the local government.
+Once you have completed the conceptualization and design process, you will need to submit a subdivision application to the local government.
 The application will include detailed information about the subdivision, including the proposed layout, access points, and public utilities.
-You can find more information about the subdivision application process on the website of the local government.

-1. Obtain approvals: After submitting the subdivision application, you will need to obtain approvals from various departments and agencies, including the Planning and Zoning Department, Department of Transportation, and Department of Environmental Management.
-This process can take several months to complete, and you may need to make changes to your plans based on feedback from these departments.
+After submitting the subdivision application, you will need to obtain approvals from various departments and agencies, including the Planning and Zoning Department, Department of Transportation, and Department of Environmental Management.
+This process can take several months to complete.

 Submitting a subdivision application